There are lots of things you can do to support your loved one’s mental health.

 Join a support group

-No one understands or relates to you and the survivor more than people who are in the same position.
+No one understands or relates to you more than people who are in the same position.
 The brain injury community across Canada has many support groups, often run through centres or brain injury associations.
 By joining a support group, you not only find a valuable resource for yourself, but you both find opportunities for more social experiences.
-These support groups are available for caregivers and survivors and can make a big difference when it comes to adjusting to the new normal.
+These support groups are available for caregivers and people with brain injury, and can make a big difference when it comes to adjusting to the new normal.

 Participate in fun activities

-When we do things that make us happy, it has a positive impact on our mental health – and it’s important to have fun.
-You and a survivor can do something together or have your own special activities.
+When we do things that make us happy, it has a positive impact on our mental health—and it’s important to have fun.
+You and your loved one can do something together or have your own special activities.
 While everyone has different preferences, here are a few possible fun activities:

 Maintain physical health

 When we physically feel good, we feel better mentally as well.
-Both caregivers and survivors can take care of themselves by:
+Both caregivers and people with brain injuries can take care of themselves by:

 It can be difficult to stay motivated to exercise or cook a healthy meal: but you can be each other’s support system.